Delaware Online Gambling

 In October 2017, Delaware signed a new interstate liquidity agreement with Nevada that then included the blossoming New Jersey market.
 At the time of the signing, only one operator was available in all three states – 888/WSOP – and it prepared to launch its tri-state network in the middle of 2018.
 There are signs that they will also eventually include Pennsylvania in the online poker network, but it remains unclear if any other sites will be able to share liquidity due to the limitations of Nevada and Delaware.

 In addition, Delaware passed a law in 2017 to legalize and regulate daily fantasy sports (DFS).
-And as a state that already permits sports betting, there is little that the state can do going forward to expand gambling options in the state except authorize the establishment of more racinos or non-racing casinos.
-There are no indications that lawmakers are considering this option, but this may change as neighboring states become more competitive with their casinos and gambling options.
+When the Supreme Court struck down PASPA in full in May of 2018, lawmakers set their sights on expanding sports betting offerings and expanding gaming options which would authorize more racinos or non-racing casinos.
+There are no indications that lawmakers are considering these options fiercely, but this may change as neighboring states become more competitive with their casinos and gambling options.

 Gambling Sites FAQ